 Stage 4: Inversion

 At some point in the journey, a shift will occur.
-On the executive team, everyone is finally bought in.
-Every executive is working hard to increase her digital literacy and systems thinking skills.
-As CEO, you have begun to articulate to all employees new cultural values and expectations: customer obsessed, generative first / adaptive next, systems centric, business outcome focused, high performer focused, transparent, data-driven, agile and self-organizing.
+On the executive team, everyone is bought in.
+Every executive is working hard to increase digital literacy and systems thinking skills.
+As CEO, you have begun to articulate to all employees new cultural values and expectations: customer centricity, generative first / adaptive next, systems centric, business outcome focused, high performer focused, transparent, data-driven, agile and self-organizing.
 Mid managers throughout the company have taken note of the changes around them, and are seeking to adapt.

 - Placing process above results

 - Focusing on efficiency at the cost of resiliency and scalability

 - Slowing down the transition of the monolith to the cloud

 - Demanding long-term plans from experimental innovation teams

 - Fighting innovation projects that threaten the core

 - Pushing a functional agenda that conflicts with system requirements